SEANOBI-ALS

 Jess-Rabourn

 Jess Rabourn is the founder and CEO of WideTrial, the culmination of several projects aimed at improving the treatment landscape for unsolved serious diseases.
 Since 2010 he has been a nationally recognized speaker on pre-approval access and the economics of breakthrough clinical development.
-He is executive producer of the Expanded Access Summit., the annual forum on integrating well-designed Expanded Access trials into the modern drug development process.
+He is executive producer of the Expanded Access Summit, the annual forum on integrating well-designed Expanded Access trials into the modern drug development process.
 Through his consulting firm, Jess has guided several pharmaceutical companies and disease organizations on regulation and strategy in this area.
-He is a member of the American Academy of Neurology and was lead author of the Expanded Access section of the submitted draft for FDA's Guidance on ALS Drug Development.
+He was lead author of the Expanded Access section of the submitted draft for FDA’s Guidance on ALS Drug Development.
 Prior to his life sciences career, Jess spent 15 years in the investment management industry at firms in San Francisco and New York.
-He earned the Chartered Financial Analyst designation in 2004.
+He learned the Chartered Financial Analyst designation in 2004.

 Schrammel

-Mitchell Hilbe is the Clinical Operations Director of WideTrial.
-He has 18 years of clinical research experience with focus in oncology, autoimmune, women’s health, rare disease, ophthalmology, pain, and infectious disease.
-Mr. Hilbe studied Emergency Medical Care and began his healthcare career as a paramedic and, later, EMS instructor at Central Arizona College, eventually earning awards for management of cardiac arrest patients and serving in the Incident Command center for mass casualty events.
-He is a co-founder of the Clinical Research Justice League and promotes innovation in site management and shared investigator platforms.
+Mitchell Hilbe is in charge of User Experience in WideTrial’s network of trial sites and participating treatment centers.
+He has 20 years experience in clinical research support, with focus in oncology, autoimmune, infectious disease, and rare genetic disorders.
+Mitchell studied Emergency Medical Care and began his healthcare career as a paramedic and, later, an EMS instructor at Central Arizona College, eventually earning awards for management of cardiac arrest patients and serving in the Incident Command center for mass casualty events.
+He is a co-founder of the Clinical Research Justice League and speaks regularly on innovation in site management and shared investigator platforms.